HirsuteJim/TypeScriptLab/README.md

 - [ ] In the root directory, create a file called `tsconfig.json`.
 The presence of this file will indicate that the directory is the root of a TypeScript project - and in order to compile our files, we'll need to set some specifications.
 - [ ] First things first, the compiler needs to know where in the directory to look for TypeScript files, and which files it should compile.
 We can specify this using either a list of individual **files**, or a list of directories under which all subfiles will be **included**.
 - [ ] We also need to set a `compilerOptions` property - this will be an object containing a number of key-value pairs that will set specific rules for the TypeScript compiler to follow.
+There are many different possible option properties that can be set here - for reference, [this section of the documentation](https://www.typescriptlang.org/tsconfig#compilerOptions) breaks them up into a number of different categories and outlines each.
+For the purposes of this unit, however, we'll only need to specify a few of them:
   - [ ] Our project uses JSX syntax, so we'll need to tell the compiler what to do with this.
 In the JavaScript code that our TypeScript files will compile to, any JSX components should be converted into calls to `React.createElement`.
   - [ ] As we learned in the Build Tools unit, there are several different specifications that JavaScript modules may follow - the most common being *ES Modules* and *CommonJS*.
 TypeScript follows the ESM specification, and by default, treats all modules as if they are ES6 modules.
 Although the code in our application exclusively uses ES6 `import` and `export` statements, Node's internal code and many of the npm packages we're importing are written using CommonJS-style calls to `require`.
 Because these two module systems work differently under the hood, modules imported via `require` will often be incompatible with the TypeScript compiler's default configuration.
 Therefore, we'll need to 1) specify that our project uses CommonJS, and 2) set an option to ensure **interopability** between ESM and other module systems.
+  - [ ] Remember that TypeScript is a *superset* of JavaScript, which means all JavaScript is technically valid TypeScript code.
+But TypeScript is statically typed, whereas JavaScript isn't - so how does this work?
+Well, TypeScript has an interesting feature called **type inference** - which means that if a variable doesn't have a type specified, TypeScript will infer what it should be and assign one automatically.
+If it can't tell (i.e the shape of the variable doesn't match any types we've defined), it will default to `any`.
+Since it's best practice to avoid using the `any` type as much as possible, let's set an option to restrict this behavior.
+What option can we include to **disallow variables with an implicit type of `any`**?
 - [ ] Once TypeScript and Webpack are both configured correctly, the TypeScript loader will be able to parse your files and will begin to compile your code.
 Unfortunately, however, the React app still isn't loading!
 You'll see an error message in both the terminal and in your browser window, which should give you some insight into what's going on - we've just encountered our first TypeScript compiler error.

 ## Eliminating typing errors